 NHDOT feels these programs have reduced fatalities and serious injuries on NH roadways because these are all proven safety countermeasures, but this has not been corroborated with system-wide data analysis.

 What other indicators of success does the State use to demonstrate effectiveness and success of the Highway Safety Improvement Program?

+- # RSAs completed

+- HSIP Obligations

-More systemic programs # RSAs completed Increased awareness of safety and data-driven process HSIP Obligations
+- Increased awareness of safety and data-driven process

+- More systemic programs

+- Organizational change